Automated AML Compliancy Reporting

 Get notified when your report is successfully submitted or if it contains any errors

 Everyday, the AML-Automatic Report solution tries to generate and validate a report until 6:00pm.
-If any error are encountered, emails are sent at a configurable frequency to an internal email address until the problems are fixed.
+If any errors are encountered, emails are sent at a configurable frequency to an internal email address until the problems are fixed.
 At 6:00pm, if all the errors have been cleared the report is then automatically submitted to the CSSF and the execution status is sent to the internal email.

 Get in touch with us